magneticio/vamp/CONTRIBUTING.md

 Vamp is actively developed by [Magnetic.io](http://magnetic.io) but is an open source project.
 We encourage anyone to pitch in with pull requests, issues etc.

-Note: We are currently in alpha.
+Note: We are currently in beta.
 This means the API will change, features will be added/removed and there will be bugs.
 Having said that:

 *Vamp is split into separate repos and projects, just like actual microservices...* :metal: